 - 6 cloves, slightly crushed add extra if you wish!

 Place 12 eggs in a large deep pan, cover the eggs with cold water.
 (TIP: Some people add a splash of vinegar or dash of baking soda to the water and say it helps them peel!)
 Bring to full boil, then turn off heat.
 Put a lid on your pot, and let rest for at least 20 minutes.

 Carefully remove the boiled eggs into a bowl.
 Once the eggs are cool enough to handle, peel and rinse the eggs under cool water.

 Using a wooden toothpick, run it through the boiled eggs in a couple of directions (but don't leave it in the egg), this allows the pickling liquid to flavor your eggs!

 Place all 12 eggs (once pierced with the toothpick), and place in a large clear clean clamp jar.

 Next, slice the fresh jalapenos into 1/4" slices, set on top of boiled eggs in your jar.

 In a large saucepan, add the white vinegar, water, spices, and slightly smashed garlic cloves.
 Heat to just boiling, and then turn off heat.

-Keep these pickled eggs cold in the refrigerator, eat within a couple weeks.
+Keep these pickled eggs cold in the refrigerator, eat within a couple of weeks.